ngacareer/testtools/README.md

 ## What is testtools ?

-The image is a Linux lightweight (about 7MB), has been integrated with common command lines, helps to check the network environment, check web app activity.
+The image is a Linux lightweight, It has been integrated with common command lines, download the <a href="https://curl.haxx.se/download.html">curl sources</a> and compile <a href="https://curl.haxx.se/download.html">curl package</a>, image run dumb-init as PID 1 which forwards signals to all processes running in the container. we can check the network environment, check web app activity (HTTP/HTTPS).

 Example : ping, curl, etc ...